atrex66/stepper-ninja/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE).
-This project is also uses code under BSD-3 license.
-See [LICENSE.TXT](LICENSE.TXT) /firmware/w5100s-evb-pico/src/quadrature_encoder.pio
-The `ioLibrary_Driver` in `firmware/pico/ioLibrary_Driver.zip` is licensed under the MIT License by Wiznet.
-See [firmware/pico/ioLibrary_Driver.zip/LICENSE.txt](firmware/pico/ioLibrary_Driver.zip/LICENSE.txt).
+The quadrature encoder PIO program uses BSD-3 license [LICENSE.TXT](LICENSE.TXT) The `ioLibrary_Driver` is licensed under the MIT License by Wiznet.